erthompson11/CSPB2270_final-project_skip-list-bonspiel/README.md

 ## What is a Skip List?

 A skip list is a probabilistic data structure that extends a linked list by adding multiple levels of "express lane" pointers.
-This allows for efficient searching, insertion, and deletion operations—all in O(log n) average time—without the complexity of balanced trees.
+This allows for efficient searching, insertion, and deletion operations (all in O(log n) average time) without the complexity of balanced trees.

 When inserting a node, coin flips determine its "tower height" (how many levels it appears in).
 On average, this creates a balanced structure where higher levels skip over more nodes, enabling fast traversal.